 The page shortcode is used to create some of the different special pages in WP-Members.
-There are several attributes available to the shortcode:

-- user-list (premium)
+- user list (premium)

 This is another optional page.
 If you want to be able to direct users to a specific page for login, this shortcode allows you to establish a page strictly for that.

 As of version 2.9.8, the login page shortcode can accept the parameter redirect_to which allows you to specify a redirect URL upon successful login:

 The register attribute creates a registration form/page.
 This is strictly optional, since the plugin can place registration in place of the blocked content.
 But some people find that they want to direct users to a specific page for registration.
 If you have a registration page, you can have a registration link display in all of the login forms.

 While this page is considered optional in terms of the plugin’s operation of blocking content, it is a recommended page to set up.
 This page allows logged in users to change their password (helpful for changing the random password sent by the default plugin setup) and also update their registration information.
 Also on this page, a user that is not logged in can reset a forgotten password.

 Note: If individual components of this page’s processes are desired, you can use [wpmem_form user_edit] and [wpmem_form password] coupled with the [wpmem_logged_in] and [wpmem_logged_out] shortcodes.